-- a.
-Providing the parties with the opportunity to present witnesses and provide evidence; - b.
-An evaluation of all relevant information and documentation relating to the alleged discriminatory conduct; - c.
-For allegations involving harassment, some of the factors the District will consider include: - i.
-The nature of the conduct and whether the conduct was unwelcome; - ii.
-The surrounding circumstances, expectations, and relationships; - iii.
-The degree to which the conduct affected one or more students' education; - iv.
+- 1. Providing the parties with the opportunity to present witnesses and provide evidence; - 2.
+An evaluation of all relevant information and documentation relating to the alleged discriminatory conduct; - 3.
+For allegations involving harassment, some of the factors the District will consider include: - a.
+The nature of the conduct and whether the conduct was unwelcome; - b.
+The surrounding circumstances, expectations, and relationships; - c.
+The degree to which the conduct affected one or more students' education; - d.
 The type, frequency, and duration of the conduct;

-- v.
-The identity of and relationship between the alleged harasser and the suspect or suspects of the harassment; - vi.
-The number of individuals involved; - vii.
-The age (and sex, if applicable) of the alleged harasser and the alleged victim(s) of the harassment; - viii.
-The location of the incidents and the context in which they occurred; - ix. the totality of the circumstances; and/or, - x.
-Other relevant evidence. - d.
+- e.
+The identity of and relationship between the alleged harasser and the suspect or suspects of the harassment; - f.
+The number of individuals involved; - g.
+The age (and sex, if applicable) of the alleged harasser and the alleged victim(s) of the harassment; - h.
+The location of the incidents and the context in which they occurred; - i.
+The totality of the circumstances; and, - j.
+Other relevant evidence. - 4.
 A review of the evidence using a "preponderance of the evidence" standard (based on the evidence, is it more likely than not that discrimination, harassment, or retaliation occurred?).

-The designated compliance coordinator (or designated investigator) will complete an investigative report. , which will include: If a finding is made that discrimination, harassment, or other inappropriate conduct occurred, the recommended remedy or remedies necessary to eliminate discrimination, harassment, or other inappropriate conduct.
+The designated compliance coordinator (or designated investigator) will complete an investigative report., which will include: If a finding is made that discrimination, harassment, or other inappropriate conduct occurred, the recommended remedy or remedies necessary to eliminate discrimination, harassment, or other inappropriate conduct.